-Maintain a 2.75 GPA per semester for BSW students in their Social Work courses.
-Students who are falling under these requirements are put under probation by either or both the university and the School of Social Work

-Meeting the criteria for scholastic achievement is necessary but not sufficient alone to ensure continued enrollment in the program.
+- Maintain a cumulative HPU GPA of at least 2.0; and SWRK/BSW major GPA of at least 2.75.
+Students should not receive a D or F in any SWRK course in the undergraduate program.
+Students who are falling under these requirements are put under probation by either or both the university and the SWRK. - Meeting the criteria for scholastic achievement is necessary but not sufficient alone to ensure continued enrollment in the program.

-School of Social Work Performance Review
+School of Social Work Performance Review Process

-Any student who fails to meet the expectations of the social work program will be subject to review.
+Review any student who fails to meet the expectations of the social work program will be subject to review.
 In general, the intent of such a review is to identify possible corrective actions that would facilitate successful completion of the program.